noorul/tfchefint/README.md

 * FRSID - The TeamForge File Release Area (FRS) item ID represented by this tracker artifact
 * Application Shortname - The short name of the application, which is also the name of the data bag item stored below.

+The labels for the fields can be different in the tracker, but they must match the attributes under `artifact_update_hook`.

-When the tracker fields are changed and saved within TeamForge, an asynchronous hook (artifact_update) is called to update the new flex field data within a data bag item.
-The data bag items are stored under the bag name defined by the attribute node['tfchefint']['artifact_update_hook']['app_bag_name'].
+When the tracker fields are changed and saved within TeamForge, an asynchronous hook (`artifact_update`) is called to update the new flex field data within a data bag item.
+The data bag items are stored under the bag name defined by `node['tfchefint']['artifact_update_hook']['app_bag_name']`.

-The artifact_update hook will also then use Chef's 'knife ssh' command to log into servers running the application in question, and run Chef manually to fetch the artifact from the FRS, if needed, and restart relevant services.
+The artifact_update hook will also then use Chef's `knife ssh` command to log into servers running the application in question, and run Chef manually.
+Applications managed by properly-written Chef recipes that retrieve their build artifacts from the FRS (using the teamforge_frsfile resource) will update themselves and restart appropriate services.

 Attributes
 ==========